WCS Climate Adaptation Fund Grant

 - public agencies,

-- The WCS Climate Adaptation Fund is unable to support the following types of activities:
+- Restrictions on Use of Funds: The WCS Climate Adaptation Fund is unable to support the following types of activities:

 - land acquisition and conservation easements (both capital and non-capital costs),

 - organizational capacity building (e.g., fundraising costs, staff training, etc.),